nicole-dwenger/cdsvisual-mnistclassification/README.md

 ## Description
 > This project is related to Assignment 4: Classification Benchmarks of the course Visual Analytics.

 This project aimed to compare the performance of two models on a simple classification task.
-Logistic Regression is a type of linear classification, meaning it assumes that classes can be separated using a linear function.
+Logistic regression is a type of linear classification, meaning it assumes that classes can be separated using a linear function.
 However, when images become more complex, as in cultural image data, such linear functions may not be sufficient to classify images.
-Neural Network classifiers provide an alternative, as they are non-linear classifiers.
-To investigate and compare the performance of these two models, two command line scripts were developed to train and evaluate the performance of a Logistic Regression Classifier and a Neural Network Classifier on the MNIST dataset of handwritten digits.
+Neural network classifiers provide an alternative, as they are non-linear classifiers.
+To investigate and compare the performance of these two models, two command line scripts were developed to train and evaluate the performance of a logistic regression classifier and a neural network classifier on the MNIST dataset of handwritten digits.
 Both scripts have the additional functionality, that they can take an unseen image as input, for which the label is predicted after training the model.

 ## Methods